top of page

 A: Well, first I really don't have a service.
 I'm not doing this for you.
 You will get the images from the shoot for helping me by posing for my work, but I'm doing this for me.
 If I am able to use the images we create freely, I do not charge.
 That would be silly.
 If you want images for yourself and not ones I can use, I will charge probably more than you are willing to pay, but more than likely I would not take it on in the first place.
 My time is valuable to me.
 Time I could be using to create my own work.
 If I have to give up that time to create something that I cannot use myself, I will want to be compensated for that time lost, and my time is very, very expensive.

 The one exception to all of this is for my work involved with fundraising calendars.
 For that I do charge for my service.
 There you are getting something I do not use for myself, but I am willing to work on those projects because they involve raising money for a good cause.
 My rate for calendar projects varies with the amount of time I have to put in, but it is very reasonable compared to most photography work.
 It helps a lot if the people involved have their ducks in a row prior to my work beginning. i.e.: All the women who will be involved have a plan on what they want to be doing, and dates for the shootings coordinated with me.
-If I have to shoot on 12 different days, the cost goes up accordingly.
-If I can do all the shooting within two or three days, it saves considerable expense.
 Also, I do not charge for a set if the individual lady I am shooting allows me to shoot some images for my gallery work.
 That can save the fundraising program considerable amounts.
 But I leave that up to each lady I am working with.

-Q: Do you work on calendars of men?
+Q: Do you do calendars of just one person?

 Q: Several of us would like to do a calendar for a fundraiser.
 What are we likely to run into in the way of problems?

-A: First, you will no doubt run into the "Church Ladies" (both women and men) of the organization who will object because, for some weird reason they think the human body is pornographic and dirty.
-Once past them, and with the knowledge that there will be considerable money coming in from the sales, you should not run into any problems.
+A: The only big hurdle you will run into will be the "Church Ladies" (both women and men) of the organization who will object because, for some weird reason they think the human body is pornographic and dirty.
+Once past them, and with the knowledge that there will be considerable money coming in from the sales, you should not run into any other problems.
 There are no legal issues other than model releases being signed by each lady.
-You need 12 willing ladies to participate.
+You need 12 willing ladies to participate (or 11 and one group photo for the 12th).
 Each should have an idea where and what they will be doing for their image.
 If you want to make the decision as to who is going to be on each month, that needs to be made ahead of time, otherwise I will randomly place the images on each month.
 Decide if you want faces showing, or not showing.
 I suggest the entire calendar be the same and not mixed, but that is up to you.
 I do not disclose the names of the ladies to anyone, but be it known now, it is almost impossible to keep the names secret when 12 families know who they are.
 That is too many people to keep their mouths shut.
 Each lady will be required to sign a model release because the calendars are to be sold.
 It is a legal thing.
 Those model releases are retained by me and not made available to the public, so there is not an issue of people being able to obtain information off of them.
 If a lady involved allows me to shoot some images of her for my gallery work, I do not charge for photography services on that set.
-The more sets that allow me to do so, the cheaper it become for you, and the more profit you make off the sales.
+The more sets that allow me to do so, the cheaper it becomes for you, and the more profit you make off the sales.
 I do not use an image that will be on a calendar for gallery work, only those I shot for my work.
 I will probably take up to 20 photos of each lady for the calendar.
+If the lady allows me to photograph her for my work, I may ask that it be done in a different location.
 The image that will end up on the calendar will be chosen by me (it is a matter of me knowing rules of composition so the calendars look as best they can).
 Reference the photo sets: I do not allow others to be present during a photo session.
 Just me and the lady.
 Strick rule set up for several reasons that I will not get into here.
 That can be addressed as talks begin.
 Shooting is usually done the summer before the year's calendar.
 In other words, photo sessions done during the summer allows you to have them in hand to sell by September for the upcoming year.
 As much as some would like to do winter images, I strongly suggest that you avoid those ideas as much as possible.
 I have been through that enough to realize no matter how hard you try, and how much you want to do an ice fishing shot, or snowmobile shot, it will not turn out as well as you would have hoped.
 I'll do it, but I'm telling you what is going to happen.

 Q: If I model for your landscape work, will I be pressured into modeling for erotic work?